gcheney/data-structures/README.md

-# data-structures-and-algorithms-practice
+# Data Structures

-Practice implementations of popular data structures and algorithms in Java
+Practice implementations of standard data structures such as stacks, linked lists, queues, binary search trees, and array lists.